Explainer: How Kakao won a takeover battle against HYBE for K-pop pioneer SM Entertainment

 SM is home to popular K-pop groups such as Girls' Generation, H.O.T., EXO, Red Velvet, Super Junior, SHINee, NCT Dream and Aespa.

-It is the second-largest entertainment group in South Korea by market value at $2.8 billion, trailing HYBE, which is worth $5.5 billion.
+It is the second-largest entertainment group in South Korea by market value at US$2.8 billion, trailing HYBE, which is worth US$5.5 billion.

 Larger-than-life Lee, 70, considered the "godfather" of K-pop, has not assumed any official title at SM for years.